 Update – 4th July 2022

-National Highways are today attempting to associate the proposed LTC, a project that is estimated to emit over 5 million tonnes of carbon emissions, to #NetZeroWeek.
+National Highways are today attempting to associate the proposed LTC, a project that (at the time this claim was made) is estimated to emit over 5 million tonnes of carbon emissions, to #NetZeroWeek.
 Do they have no shame?

 Update – 28 June 2022